-Don’t try to make this harder than it already is.
+When it comes to strategies to gain and retain donors, don’t try to make it harder than it already is.
 Start with the easy stuff.
 Check out your LYBUNTs, SYBUNTS, and previous board members who may have stopped giving first.
 These are lists you should have access to or be able to generate rather effortlessly.
 Then get busy weeding through them and reaching out.
 Get folks reengaged.

 Use your Ideal Donor Profile and start there.
 Just because people have money doesn’t mean they have a connection to your organization or want to give to charities.
 Search for those who have a passion or connection to your work first.
 Good donor prospects not only have dollars to give but a connection to your organization as well.
 Check out this video by my friend Sandy Rees for more.

 The number one reason people don’t give (of their time, treasure, or talents) is that they are not asked.
 It is as simple as that.
 Get good at it and make the ask.
 You will gain and retain donors with something as simple as an Ask.

 Our YouTube Channel has a specific playlist called All About Donors.
 If you would like to learn about our fundraising or development solutions, just schedule a Visioning Call with the team.
 Here are some other articles related to donors: